Become a global business leader

 As an international business major at the University of New Haven, you’ll gain a global perspective through interdisciplinary studies in the core principles of accounting, economics, finance, management and marketing.
 You’ll also become proficient in a foreign language and participate in a study abroad experience that will enable you to thrive in any global business environment.

-- Study the economic, geographic, historical, legal, regulatory and political factors that influence international business, trade and investment.
+- Study the economic, geographic, historical, legal, regulatory and political factors that influence international trade, business and investment.

 - Learn strategies for entering foreign markets including exporting, licensing, and strategic alliances.